 Define your personal "plan", preferably as precisely as possible.
 Simply saying "I want to do more exercise" is too imprecise and leaves too much room for backing out.
 To achieve your goal, it's better to say "I will exercise three times a week at 6 p.m." or "I'll start every day with a few exercises".

 Pave the way.
 Think about what could prevent you from completing your sports programme and make the first step as easy as possible.
 For example, pack your sports bag in the evening and take it with you to the office the next morning.
 This saves you a lot of time and and leaves less room for second thoughts after work.
 If you would go home after work to fetch you gear, the comfortable sofa is probably more tempting than the spinning course.

 Treat yourself to new sports equipment.
-For the ladies, this might be trendy new sportswear, for the men it may be a new fitness app or Smart Watch.
-These can take care of the necessary organisation, because it is easier for many if they simply have to follow a plan.
+This might be trendy new sportswear or a new fitness app or Smart Watch.
 Smart Watches and Fitness Trackers can motivate you, for example, by reminding you to reach your step goals and then thinking about getting off at a bus station on your way home or taking the stairs instead of the elevator.

 "Only for a very short time"!

 It doesn't always have to be an hour of training.
 Why don't you plan on only a few minutes?
 Once you get started the motivation usually comes by itself and if necessary a short training is still better than none at all.